jimin1209/SaaS/README.md

 4. Relation columns can specify a `target_template` value.
 Databases are created first and then these relations are automatically added in a second step once the target database IDs are known.
+5. Every database is checked right after creation to ensure a ``상태`` status column exists.
+If it is missing or of a wrong type it will be automatically added so subsequent operations work reliably.

 ## Running as Windows Service
 1. Install [nssm](https://nssm.cc/).